denten-books/plain-text/3-projection.md

 Like Stephen Marche and Stanley Fish after him, and unlike Bergson or David Golumbia, Murray assumes that human experience is discrete by nature.
-For Murray it is the continuous and regular sine that fails to represent the human experience, which he takes to be analogous to the saw-tooth wave: fragmentary, non-periodic, and irregular.
+For Murray it is therefore the regular and continuous sine wave that falls under metaphysical suspicion.
+Human experience, in this view, must be analogous to the saw-tooth wave, both having the qualities of being fragmentary, non-periodic, and irregular.
 By contrast, the sine wave has the exotic characteristics of being cyclical, repetitive, and continuous.
-The shape of the square wave more closely resembles Murray's normative vision of modern human culture.[^ln1-dervish]
+The shape of the square wave more closely resembles Murray's normative vision of modern human culture.[^ln1-dervish] But how or why would *any* piece of technology confirm to some "natural" state of human affairs?
+The very evocation of normative discourse in this context belies a kind of a technological essentialism, reductive of both culture and cognition.
+Neither can be reduced to some facile notions of "discrete" or "continuous" representation.

-can ground their claims in the material contexts of media production (or in cognitive phenomenology).
-Nothing in the operation of the Pollak-Virag telegraph gives us reason to posit either analog or digital representation as somehow more or less essential to the human experience.
-Instead, in reconstructing the long chain of transcoding and transmediation we observe a hybrid system at once fluid and mixed with discrete meaning-carrying entities, down to the level of underlying cognitive structure (of human perception).
-Rapid phase shifts between discrete and continuous representation in themselves constitute the instrumental purpose of the device.

-It is tempting to think of the telegraph as a digital [*sic*] apparatus, created to convert analog [*sic*] input into electric signal.
-Much technical literature on the subject makes that simplification.[^ln1-tele] The innards of the Pollak-Virag telegraph reveal a more complicated mechanism---one that involves multiple shifts and transformations.
-On some level, language, already a discrete and portable representation of mental states, which in themselves stand in a complicated and fragmentary relationship to sensory phenomena, undergoes a number of further material-phase transitions.
-In the writing telegraph, this involves what I have been calling transmediation: from notebook to paper tape, to the movement of an electromagnetic vibrator, to the recording mirror galvanometer, into copper wire, to the receiving vibrator, and into the machinations of the printing apparatus that once again produces ink and alphabet.
-In changing material contexts, language also undergoes multiple changes of encoding: here, from script to perforation, into vibration, to the shape of the sinusoidal electrical impulse, and back out through a series of transformations into script.
+It is tempting to think of the telegraph as a digital [*sic*] apparatus, created to convert analog [*sic*] input into electric signal.[^ln3-tele] The innards of the Pollak-Virag telegraph for example reveal complex dynamics that involve long chains of trans-coding and trans-mediation.
+Think about the media involved alone: to be transmitted, the signal travels through biological "wetware," ink and paper, the mechanical action of cogs and wheels, and finally, through copper wire by means of an electric signal.
+In the process, language, already a discrete and portable representation of thought, undergoes a number of further material-phase transformations.
+In the writing telegraph, this involves what I have been calling transmediation: from notebook to paper tape to the movement of an electromagnetic vibrator to the recording mirror galvanometer into the copper wire to the receiving vibrator and into the machinations of the printing apparatus that once again produces ink and alphabet.
+This entire system further participates in the complexities of the human neurological apparatus, involving heptic, visual, and cognitive feedback.
+In moving from one medium to another, language undergoes multiple changes of encoding: within the Pollak-Virag telegraph from script to perforation, from mechanical movement to the shape of the sinusoidal electrical impulse, and back out through a series of transformations into script.

 Blueprints for the writing telegraph reveal a device that mixes discrete and continuous modes of representation, through multiple acts of transcoding and